Invictus Games: Prince Harry has to choose between the UK and the USA

 The Invictus Games will be held in 2027 as well

-As Invictus Games Foundation Chairman Lord Allen said, both cities have “created different but very exciting applications”.
+As the head of the Invictus Games Foundation, Lord Allen, announced, both cities have “created different but very exciting applications”.
 Accordingly, the US capital is said to have focused on the George Washington University campus, while Birmingham has focused on the National Exposition Center.
 They say they are looking forward to the next stage of the selection process.
 A final decision on where the 2027 Invictus Games will be held is expected at the end of July.

 Prince Harry isn’t choosing sides